marcfranquesa/gced-coursework/README.md

-# gced-coursework
+# GCED coursework
-Data Science and Engineering at UPC coursework
+Data Science and Engineering (UPC) coursework that I have decided to save here.

+Here are the different courses:

+* [CAI](/CAI): information retrieval and analysis